alabogus/box-rms-discount/SEARCHABLE_SELECT_GUIDE.md

-# Searchable Select Component Guide
+# Component Library Guide

-This guide explains how to use the custom SearchableSelect component that was integrated from your box-dashboard project.
+This guide explains how to use the custom components integrated from your box-dashboard project.

+## Components Available

+### 1. SearchableSelect Component
+**Location:** `/src/components/ui/searchable-select.tsx`

+### 2. NavItem Component
+**Location:** `/src/components/ui/nav-item.tsx`

+---

-## Overview
+## SearchableSelect Component

-The SearchableSelect component is a powerful, searchable dropdown with keyboard navigation, global dropdown management, and optional "create new" functionality.
-It's designed to replace standard select inputs where users need to search through many options.
+A powerful, searchable dropdown with keyboard navigation, global dropdown management, and optional "create new" functionality.

 ## Components Available